 Funding from public sources might be available depending on a person’s medical situation and eligibility.
 Two sources of public funding exist: NHS Continuing Healthcare and local authority funding.

 A person with complicated medical needs and/or a disability may meet the requirements for NHS Continuing Healthcare, which is tax-free NHS funding for health care; this funding will also cover the recipient’s social care.
 In these cases, a pre-assessment must be performed by a social worker or a representative from the NHS to determine if a full assessment is in order.

-Applications to the local authority may also lead to contributions to care.
+Applications to the local authority may also lead to contributions to paying for care.
 The first step here is to request a needs assessment and a care plan, either directly from the local authority or from a GP.
 These assessments do not cost anything, and they can sometimes be performed over the phone or even online.
 Depending on the outcome of the needs assessment, the local authority may decide to contribute in non-monetary ways; meals, transportation, modifications to the home, and special equipment are all examples of ways your local authority can be helpful.
 As well, a financial assessment that examines an individual’s assets, income, and capital may take place in order to find out if financial funding from the local authority is a possibility.
-This funding, if granted, can be paid directly to carers or delivered as a stipend to the individual to be spent on services and products as needed.
+If this funding is granted it can be paid directly to carers or delivered as a stipend to the individual to support the cost of services.